Amazing accounts from survivors of the 1964 Alaska earthquake, the biggest quake ever recorded in North America.

 I Saw the School Split in Half

-I was stationed at Elmendorf Air Force Base at the time of the quake.
-I was just outside the gate on Government Hill at a drug store picking up a …
+I was stationed at Elmendorf Air Force Base at the time of the 1964 Alaska earthquake.
+I was just outside the gate on Government Hill in a drug store …

 We were lucky in Spenard

-My mom was in the kitchen making sloppy Joe's for dinner.
-The three of us were huddled around the television watching the start of Fireball XL5. …
+When the 1964 Alaska earthquake first hit, my mom was in the kitchen making sloppy Joe's for dinner.
+The three of us were huddled around the television …

 by the 1964 Earthquake